SP1900 EMU: History

 On 8 March 1999, a Japanese consortium comprising Itochu, Kinki Sharyo and Kawasaki Heavy Industries (collectively named IKK) won a HK$3.1-billion contract to build a new model of commuter train for the Kowloon–Canton Railway (KCR).
 The contract code of these trains is SP1900.

-The SP1900 trains started service on the East Rail line in 2001; the first train cars were delivered on 22 March 2001, and the first train entered operation on 4 September 2001.
+The SP1900 trains started service on the KCR East Rail in 2001; the first train cars were delivered on 22 March 2001, and the first train entered operation on 4 September 2001.
 Of the 250 cars ordered, 96 cars were assigned to the East Rail line and arranged into eight trainsets of 12 cars each, which operated alongside the existing Metro Cammell EMUs.
-The remaining 154 cars, which began to be delivered in 2002, were reserved until the inauguration of the West Rail line in December 2003, and were arranged in 22 sets of seven-car formations.
+The remaining 154 cars, which began to be delivered in 2002, were reserved until the inauguration of the KCR West Rail in December 2003, and were arranged in 22 sets of seven-car formations.

-In December 2000, KCRC reordered 72 cars of the same model, with different contract code, SP1950, prepared for the inauguration of Ma On Shan line in December 2004, totalling 18 sets in four-car configuration.
+In December 2000, KCRC reordered 72 cars of the same model, with different contract code, SP1950, prepared for the inauguration of Ma On Shan Rail in December 2004, totalling 18 sets in four-car configuration.

 In January 2006, another contract KRS991 was signed by the KCRC, ordering an additional 34 compartments of the same model, in preparation for the Kowloon Southern Link, which was opened in 2009.
 Twenty-eight of them were formed into four seven-car trains, and the remaining six compartments joined eight existing ones from two trains on the Ma On Shan line to form another two seven-car trains.
-The new trains arrived from October 2007 and now serve the West Rail line.
+The new trains arrived from October 2007 and served the West Rail line.